willeng37/news-emotion-analysis/README.md

 # corona-corrector

+Project for HackTX 2020.
 Current working title.
 Need to come up with actual name.

+This is an extension written for Google Chrome that can evaluate articles for emotional connotation (sentiment) in order to help the user determine whether an article is emotionally charged or neutral in presentation.

+WARNING: This program is highly experimental and will NOT work in all conditions.
+Use at your own risk.

 This program runs based on a Node.js backend which connects to Google Cloud Platform and takes advantage of the Google Cloud Natural Language API to process sentimental